 - Avoid caffeine and alcohol.
-Do not consume drinks containing caffeine or alcohol, as they will only inflame the bladder and make incontinence worse.
+Do not consume drinks containing caffeine or alcohol, as they may irritate the bladder and make incontinence worse.

 Pelvic Floor Muscle Exercises

 Pelvic floor exercises will strengthen the pelvic floor muscles, the muscles that control the release of urine and feces.
 Kegels are some of the most common exercises used for both men and women to increase control over the pelvic floor.
 To complete Kegel exercises, simply squeeze the muscles you use to stop urinating.

 There are two different exercises you can practice: slow contractions and quick contractions.

-Slow contractions will increase your pelvic floor muscles’ stamina, which will allow you to hold your bladder for longer stretches of time.
+Slow contractions will increase your pelvic floor muscles’ stamina, which will allow you to hold your bladder for longer periods.
 Here’s how to do them: